SeanHollen/How-Java-Is-Verbose/README.md

 myKeyValueParisMap.put("key2", 2);
 ```

 **Option 2** comes with a stern warning to never do it.
 It "it creates an anonymous extra class at every usage, holds hidden references to the enclosing object, and might cause memory leak issues."
-It's a shame because this is syntactially the best.
+It's a shame because this is syntactically the best.

 ```Java
 Map<String, Integer> myKeyValueParisMap = new HashMap<String, String>() {{